 I consider myself to be structured, sensitive and pragmatic; others describe my style and behaviour often as being social, detailed and well thought through.
 If you’d ask other people, they may tell you that I can listen attentively, think along with you while offering other points of view, and be supportive, accompanied by a (sometimes odd) sense of humor.”

 Interpersonal issues in knowledge sharing: the impact of professional discretion in knowledge sharing and learning communities.
 Teacher Development (Accepted for Publication) (2022)

 Intercollegial sharing of professional tacit knowledge and expertise within education [Unpublished Doctoral Dissertation] (2020)

 With Janneke Buisman (2016).
 Objectief en Ondersteunend Beoordelen.

 With Marja Willems (2014).
 Effectief leren in teams.
 Condities en voorwaarden voor kennisproductie.

 With Hennie Boeije (2009).
 Learning computer-assisted qualitative data-analysis: analysing students’ experiences.
-Proceedings for the 2nd International Workshop on computer-aided qualitative research 2009.
+Proceedings for the 2nd International Workshop on computer-aided qualitative research 2009, Utrecht, The Netherlands.